-MED COLLEGE offers various scholarship opportunities to those students actively enrolled in any of our programs of study.
-Students must meet all scholarship eligibility requirements.
+Med College offers various scholarship opportunities to those actively enrolled in any of our programs of study.
+Students must meet both the general scholarship eligibility requirements and the requirements specific to their application.
+Scholarships will be awarded and displayed in the student ledger on a by-term basis.